 - There is a broad agreement between Americans and Australians that the US-Australia alliance needs to increase its contribution to collective deterrence and defence in an increasingly contested Indo-Pacific.
 Australia’s Minister of Defence Linda Reynolds encapsulated this view during a major speech in Washington in November 2019 when she observed that: “deterrence is a joint responsibility for a shared purpose, one that no country, even the United States, can undertake alone.”
 Yet, realising this objective will be an ongoing challenge as there is no consensus on what degree of alignment is needed for deterrence or politically feasible in each country.
 Some argue that a shift towards capability aggregation and integrated policy planning for specific deterrence objectives will be required to deter Chinese adventurism, and that this should, over time, draw in other close security partners like Japan, India, Singapore and Indonesia.
 Others, by contrast, agree that this kind of alignment sends a powerful deterrent signal, but contend that it would encounter myriad legal, operational and bureaucratic obstacles.
 Crucially, it would depend fundamentally on the ability of Washington and Canberra to establish common positions on thorny questions about risk-taking and military escalation vis-à-vis China.
 Neither government wants to be locked into this kind of decision.
 As such, the United States and Australia will have to approach the goal of collective deterrence in an incremental way by following the loadstars of greater cooperation, coordination and interoperability.

 - It is nonetheless crucial that the US-Australia alliance keeps up with the increasing pace and intensity of China’s multidimensional challenge to regional order.
-Although new and more focussed policy coordination mechanisms have recently been established for implementing Indo-Pacific strategies writ large, the US-Australia alliance has not been a first-order priority for Washington until now — and still ranks behind Japan and South Korea in terms of regional deterrence and defence objectives.
-This has allowed the alliance toolkit to lag behind regional strategic challenges, exacerbated by realities of geography, capability constraints and the difficulties of extended peacetime operational planning.
+Although new and more focussed policy coordination mechanisms have recently been established for implementing Indo-Pacific strategies writ large, in terms of regional deterrence and defence objectives the US-Australia alliance has not been a first-order priority for Washington until now.
+As a result, planning, exercises and other activities relevant to these objectives are less developed than in US alliances with Japan and South Korea.
+This has allowed the alliance deterrence and defence toolkit to lag behind regional strategic challenges, exacerbated by realities of geography, capability constraints and the difficulties of extended peacetime operational planning.
 Even now, there is a concern among many US and Australian experts that defence policy coordination within the alliance remains too “top heavy” and focussed on higher-level strategic discussions, rather than on the operational realities of policy execution.
 The latter is essential and should be a priority because the nature of the challenge China presents in the grey zone, conventional and strategic domains requires the United States and Australia to resist its coercion from the outset.
 This is especially true when it comes to countering grey zone coercion as international policy, economic, legal and political coordination is needed to ensure resilience and to deny foreign interference across the alliance and partner network.

 - Some Australian experts argue that any steps — no matter how incremental — to enhance collective deterrence and defence in the high-end conflict spectrum will require the United States to read-in Australia on its strategic and operational planning at a much earlier phase than it does today.
 This is no easy task.
 Despite the focus on allies in the 2018 National Defense Strategy, this kind of integration is at odds with the Pentagon’s traditional preference for fielding a self-reliant Joint Force that operates on the basis of independent plans.
 It demands very high levels of diplomatic trust, deep confidence in Canberra’s support and the political will to entrust Australia with key enabling, if not warfighting, roles.
 At the same time, it would also hinge on Canberra’s willingness to elevate its involvement in US military planning to the operational level, at least around certain predefined contingencies.
 Such an arrangement is necessary to provide Australia with assurances that it has a stake in and can meaningfully influence the direction of Washington’s regional military strategy — without which Canberra is likely to be demotivated or unable to leverage its potential for shared operational goals.